Introduction: Eric Clapton "The Fool" Miniature Guitar

 Step 4: Frontside Painting (Guitar Body)

-Start in the top left corner, which is made up of warmer colors (red, orange, yellow, and brown)
+First, I started with the lines in the top left corner, which is made up of warmer colors (red, orange, yellow, and brown)

 Step 5: Finished Frontside Paint (Background Colors)